 There are more than 10 monks who perform daily religious recitations and 3 policemen to look after shrines and artifacts of the temple.
 If you have some edibles, you can share with monks there.
 You’ll not go empty-handed.
 They also give you blessed robes and strings (sungkey).

-Recommended to read following exciting travel stories and experiences from Bhutan:
+Recommended to read following travel stories and exciting travel experiences from Bhutan:

 - National symbols of Bhutan-Travel Bhutan to Discover them.